sjentsch/lsjDocs/lsj/Ch04_Descriptives.rst

 saying we need to calculate some descriptive statistics (this chapter) and draw some nice pictures (Chapter `Drawing graphs <Ch05_Graphics.html>`__).
-Since the descriptive statistics are the easier of the two topics I’ll start with those, but nevertheless I’ll show you a histogram of the ``afl.margins`` data since it should help you get a sense of what the data we’re trying to describe actually look like, see :numref:`fig-aflMargins`.
+Since the descriptive statistics are the easier of the two topics I’ll start with those, but nevertheless I’ll show you a histogram of the ``afl.margins`` variable since it should help you get a sense of what the data we’re trying to describe actually look like, see :numref:`fig-aflMargins`.
 We’ll talk a lot more about how to draw `histograms <Ch05_Graphics_1.html#histograms>`__.
-For now, it’s enough to look at the histogram and note that it provides a fairly interpretable representation of the ``afl.margins`` data.
+For now, it’s enough to look at the histogram and note that it provides a fairly interpretable representation of the ``afl.margins`` variable.

 .. ----------------------------------------------------------------------------